 Making plov is a journey that will probably require many, many tries and many soggy, mushy, burnt, or not-cooked-enough plovs.
-I’ve been making it for over a year now and still can’t claim to have fully mastered it.
-Of course, the challenge is part of what keeps bringing me back to it, but even my less-than-ideal plovs usually still taste pretty good.
+I have been making it for over two years and every time I make it, I still find some way to hone my technique.

-Cumin seed – You need the whole seeds – cumin powder is a poor substitute.
+0.5kg lamb meat – I have used lamb shoulder chops and lamb leg, all work fine for plov.
+Pre-measured water – see above 2 medium onions 3 large carrots Cumin seed – You need the whole seeds – cumin powder is a poor substitute.
 Grind a few good spoonfuls of cumin seed with a mortar and pestle – it doesn’t need to be a powder, just lightly ground is fine.
+2 garlic heads

 Directions (takes about 3 hours start to finish)

-4. Debone and cut up the lamb meat.
+3. Debone and cut up the lamb meat.
 Cut out the fat and bones, and keep aside.
 Chop the lamb meat into medium sized pieces.
-Leave a bit of meat on the bony pieces, as we’ll cook them, then top the plov with them, as you can see in the picture on the top of this page.

-5. Heat up the kazan and heat the oil.
+4. Heat up the kazan and heat the oil.
 Put the kazan on high heat.
-Once the kazan is hot, add a lot of vegetable oil to cover the bottom in a fairly deep layer, and wait a bit until the oil heats up.
-You must put a lot of oil or the plov will not cook correctly and/or burn!
-Having lots of oil will also help keep your rice oily and not stick together – very important in plov.
-Err on the side of too much, rather than too little oil.
+Once the kazan is hot, add vegetable oil to cover the bottom in a fairly deep layer, and wait a bit until the oil heats up.

 6. Fry the fat and bones and meaty bone pieces.
 Fry these pieces until they get to a nice golden-brown and you smell the aroma of lamb fat.
 Then remove them and keep the meat and bones aside (you can discard the fat pieces).
-This will flavor our oil, and give the plov the right taste.
+This will help to further flavor our oil.

 10. Make the broth.
-Now, you can finally reduce the heat to medium.
-Cover everything with hot/boiling water.
+Take the measured water and pour it over everything.
 Put the bones back in.
 Put in the garlic heads and the chilies.
 Add raisins and/or barberries if you are using them.
-When the water boils, turn it to minimum heat, and let it simmer for at least 40 minutes to 1 hour, uncovered.
+When the water boils, turn it to low heat, and let it simmer for at least 40 minutes to 1 hour, uncovered.
 This broth is called “zirvak.”
-You want the heat to be low enough that you see bubbles coming up only once every 1-2 seconds.
-The length of time you let this cook depends on how tender your meat is – if you are using an extremely tough meat like goat, you might need hours.

 14. Let the water boil off.
 As the water boils, it should drop below the top of the rice.
 We want the water to be completely gone.